fenago/snowflake-intermediate/lab_unstructured_data/getting_started_with_unstructured_data.md

 ### Automatic Refresh
 Say you want the directory table to refresh whenever a file is added to your S3 bucket.
 This can be accomplished by using event notifications in S3.
 When a new file is added to a bucket, S3 will send a notification to Snowflake, and a Stream can refresh the directory table.

 In this quickstart, we won’t setup notifications in S3, but the command below is what you would use to create a stream on the directory table for a stage.
-More detailed documentation for automatically refreshing directory tables can be found [here](https://docs.snowflake.com/en/user-guide/data-load-dirtables-auto.html).
+More detailed documentation for automatically refreshing directory tables can be found [here].

 ```sql
 -- Create a table stream on directory table